tetratelabs/wazero/RATIONALE.md

 Since [wazero v1.0.0-pre.9](https://github.com/tetratelabs/wazero/releases/tag/v1.0.0-pre.9), the runtime supports integration with Go contexts to interrupt execution after a timeout, or in response to explicit cancellation.
-This support is internally implemented as a special opcode `builtinFunctionCheckExitCode` that triggers the execution of a Go function (`ModuleInstance.FailIfClosed`) that atomically checks a sentinel value at strategic points in the code (e.g. [within loops][checkexitcode_loop]).
+This support is internally implemented as a special opcode `builtinFunctionCheckExitCode` that triggers the execution of a Go function (`ModuleInstance.FailIfClosed`) that atomically checks a sentinel value at strategic points in the code.

 [It _is indeed_ possible to check the sentinel value directly, without leaving the native world][native_check], thus sparing some cycles;
-however, because native code never preempts (see section above), this may lead to a state where the other goroutines never get the chance to run, and thus never get the chance to set the sentinel value; effectively preventing cancellation from taking place.
+however, because native code never preempts (see section above), this may lead to a state where the other goroutines never get the chance to run, and thus never get the chance to set the sentinel value; effectively preventing

 [checkexitcode_loop]: https://github.com/tetratelabs/wazero/blob/86444c67a37dbf9e693ae5b365901f64968d9025/internal/interpreterir/compiler.go#L467-L476
 [native_check]: https://github.com/tetratelabs/wazero/issues/1409